 Gitte Sætre

-“My interests lie within methods to understand particular forms of knowledge production, which in my culture circle around certain representations.
+Sætre´s interests lie within methods to understand particular forms of knowledge production, which in her culture circle around certain representations.

-Trough various ways of working I investigate roles and positions within the art field.
-My temperament is well placed within my artistic praxis and working with art is a way of thinking and dealing with my embodied unrest.
+Trough various ways of working she investigates roles and positions within the art field.
+Her temperament is well placed within her artistic praxis and working with art is a way of thinking and dealing with her embodied unrest.

 The core of all our problems is that we do not dare to choose ourselves, argues the Danish philosopher Søren Kirkegaard.
 It is a task in it selves to choose ourselves.
 It requires passion and special effort.
 The truth lies within subjectivity because it is the key to the common.
 However, the self is not a set core inside us, or a product of social circumstances.
 The selves is a problem, a relationship that relate to it selves to deal with itself.